quantify-os/quantify-scheduler/docs/tutorials/zhinst/Tutorial 3. HDAWG.rst

 Tutorial 3.
 HDAWG
 =================

-This tutorial describes how to use quantify-schedule to generate pulses using the HDAWG.
+This tutorial describes how to use :mod:`quantify.scheduler` to generate pulses using the HDAWG.

 Requirements
 ^^^^^^^^^^^^